pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

             print var.type
             print var.shape

 <ol><li>default datatype - Since VB allows you to declare 'Dim i', I assume that the default datatype is 'Integer'.
-If so, you can specify this as the default with something like `Optional(Suppress(&quot;As&quot;)+datatype, default=&quot;Integer&quot;)`.</li><li>comments - You are lucky for now that your declarations are all on the same line, but if they span lines, you may have comments intruding anywhere within a decl.
+If so, you can specify this as the default with something like `Optional(Suppress("As")+datatype, default="Integer")`.</li><li>comments - You are lucky for now that your declarations are all on the same line, but if they span lines, you may have comments intruding anywhere within a decl.
 Instead of narrowly defining that comment can come only after the trailing variable type, use ignore, as in `decl.ignore(comment)`.
 Now a comment can appear anywhere within a statement, not just after the variable type.</li></ol>#'As ' vs. 'As' - this is another case where multiline decls could break.
 If a programmer wrote 'As SomeVeryLongUserDefinedObjectTypeName', they might chose to break up the line after 'As', which would fail to match 'As '.
 Better to just suppress('As') and let pyparsing hassle with the whitespace.